-When an Unusual Occurrence occurs or are identified, the appropriate agencies shall be notified within their specified timeline and format:
+When a Non-Critical Incident occurs or are identified, the appropriate agencies shall be notified within their specified timeline and format:

 - 1. Child and Elder Abuse Reporting hotlines. - 2.
 Tarasoff reporting to intended victim and law enforcement - 3.
-Law enforcement (police, sheriff, school police, agency security, military security/Naval Investigative Service, etc.) for crime reporting or requiring security assistance and inquiries. - 4.
+Law enforcement (police, sheriff, school police, agency security, military security/Naval Investigative Service, etc.) for crime reporting or requiring security assistance and inquiries.

 Every fire or explosion that occurs in or on the premises shall be reported within 24 hours to the local fire authority or in areas not having an organized fire service, to the State Fire Marshall.

-Child, Youth and Family: Additional Reporting
+Children, Youth and Family: Additional Reporting

-CYF providers may notify other outside agencies who serve the client upon consideration of clinical, health and safety issues.
+Children, Youth & Families providers shall notify other outside agencies who serve the client upon consideration of clinical, health and safety issues.
 Notification should be timely and within 24 hours of knowledge of the incident.
 The required agencies include but are not limited to: